Will I have to pay a penalty for underpaid tax?

 It is important to note that ‘reasonable care’ is a tricky phrase with a definition that changes depending on the circumstances.
 For example, for individuals with a relatively straightforward income, HMRC will expect to see a much simpler record-keeping system than they would for a large business.
 However, in all cases, HMRC expects individuals to check with their agent or HMRC itself if there’s anything they’re not sure about.

-The next stage is for HMRC to consider whether there are any factors that can mitigate any penalty that might otherwise be added onto the underpaid tax.
+The next stage is for HMRC to consider whether there are any factors that can mitigate any tax underpayment penalty that might otherwise be added to the underpaid tax.
 Cooperation with the investigation, considerations of the size and gravity of the offence and confessing to the irregularity (or even flagging it up yourself) can factor into mitigation.
 This is sometimes referred to as the ‘Telling, Helping, Giving’ stage as HMRC will consider the extent of mitigation by way of the following sub-categories: